 Soon enough, you will have expanded your sense of fulfillment of this need, & you’ll realize that working on this one need has helped you nurture multiple other ones too!

 - Every single human has 3 core needs: safety, love, and meaning.

 - In addition to this, women, given remnants of patriarchy, have other specific needs – to be seen, to be appreciated, fairness, exploration, & to be themselves.

-- There are a number of signs that might point to unmet needs like, feeling stuck, purposeless, disconnected, unappreciated, etc.
+- There are several signs that might point to unmet needs like feeling stuck, purposeless, disconnected, unappreciated, etc.

 - ICE – Identify, Choose, Expand – Method is a simple process that acts as a guide to help you nourish your unmet needs.